lagdo/dbadmin-app/README.md

 - Execute queries in the query editor.

 The following features are either disabled or not yet implemented:
-- Use a better editor for SQL queries.
+- Setup code completion for DB tables and columns.
 - Query a view.
 - Save queries in user account.
 - Save and show the query history.